-- Invest in building and maintaining health centres, particularly in rural areas, to ensure they are equipped with basic amenities such as clean water, reliable electricity, and security to provide a safe environment for patients and staff. - Secure additional funding to build more health centres, especially in rural areas, where long travel distances limit access -impacting children, especially girls, the most. - Ensure health infrastructure is climate resilient to withstand the emergency challenges of floods, heatwaves, and droughts. - Construct and maintain separate, safe, and hygienic toilet facilities for women and girls in all health centres.
+- Urgently allocate more resources to public health facilities, ensuring the availability of essential medicines, equipment, and vaccines. - Allocate additional resources specifically for maternal and child health services, including family planning and prenatal care, particularly during nights and weekends. - Invest in building and maintaining health centres, particularly in rural areas, to ensure they are equipped with basic amenities such as clean water, reliable electricity, and security to provide a safe environment for patients and staff. - Ensure health infrastructure is climate resilient to withstand the emergency challenges of floods, heatwaves, and droughts. - Construct and maintain separate, safe, and hygienic toilet facilities for women and girls in all health centres.